 Patients aged 18 on 31 August 2017 – the Practice has contacted these patients via SMS or by letter to invite them for vaccination.
 If you have not received your invitation please call the Practice and ask about the vaccination.

-Patients in the following age groups who have not been vaccinated can also call the Practice for an appointment – Patients can have the vaccination up to their 25th Birthday – but don’t delay.
+Patients who have not been vaccinated can also call the Practice for an appointment – Patients can have the vaccination up to their 25th Birthday – but don’t delay.